electronicvisions/hbp-sp9-guidebook/pm/spikey/spikey_school.rst

 Lesson 3: Recurrent networks
 ----------------------------

-In this lessen we setup a recurrent network of neurons.
+In this lessen a recurrent network of neurons with sparse and random connections is investigated.

-* no external stimulation
-* recurrent networks are difficult to implement, because self-reinforcing effects
+To avoid self-reinforcing network activity that may arise from excitatory connections, we choose connections between neurons to be inhibitory with weight :math:`w`.
+Each neuron is configured to have a fixed number :math:`K` of presynaptic partners that are randomly drawn from all hardware neurons (for details see [Pfeil2015]_).
+Neurons are stimulated by a constant current that drives the neuron above threshold in the absence of external input.
+Technically this current is implemented by setting the resting potential above the firing threshold of the neuron.
+The absence of external stimulation cancels the transfer of spikes to the system and accelerates the experiment execution.
+In addition, once configured this recurrent network runs hypothetically forever.

-.. todo:: add decorrelation network here
+.. todo:: add sketch of decorrelation network here

 .. figure:: decorr_network.png
     :align: center